-This is NOT carbonara.
-Not even ‘an easy carbonara’, which some recipemakers call their productions, as if it was otherwise a complicated dish.
+This appetising pasta dish is NOT carbonara.
+It is not even ‘an easy carbonara’, which some recipemakers call their productions, as if it was otherwise a complicated dish.
 It has nothing to do with miners, it’s not orthodox and my only excuse is that it’s incredibly gorgeous nosh.

-There’s nothing to it: fry the bacon, pour in cream, cook down a bit and just to make it extra irresistible, give it a blast under the grill.
-Not exactly a pasta bake, just like it’s not exactly a carbonara.
-Just – something a little bit tasty, as Orwell would put it.
+There’s nothing much to it: fry the bacon, pour in cream, cook down a bit and, just to make it extra irresistible, give it a blast under the grill.
+It is not exactly a pasta bake, just like it’s not exactly a carbonara.
+Just something a little bit tasty, as Orwell would put it.

 bacon and cream pastaServings: 2Time: 25 minutes

 - 3-4 rashers smoked streaky bacon or pancetta, chopped finely